shubhamrawal/markr/README.md

 1. The express server will run on port **8080** in the container and bound to port **80** on the host.
 Access the server by navigating to the link <localhost:80/results/1/aggregate>

 2. **POST** requests can be made to the server at <localhost:80/import>.
 The XML files need to have the _Content-Type_ as _text/xml+markr_.
-An example is given below:
+An example is given below [taken from the requirements document]:

 ```
-curl -X POST -H 'Content-Type: text/xml+markr' http://localhost:4567/import -d @- <<XML
+curl -X POST -H 'Content-Type: text/xml+markr' http://localhost:80/import -d @- <<XML
     <mcq-test-results>
         <mcq-test-result scanned-on="2017-12-04T12:12:10+11:00">
             <first-name>Jane</first-name>